BogdanovaIV/galactic-showdown/README.md

 ![The score bar (hover effect)](documentation/scorebar-game-hover.png)

-- The ships are created on the page and move down when their position goes off the page, they disappear.
+- The ships are created on the page and move down.
+When their position goes off the page, they disappear.

 ![The game](documentation/game.png)

 - When the user clicks on the game place, call a sound effect.
 If this place contains a ship, call explosion sound effect, calculate scores and the ship disappears.

-- At the end of the game, appear the message "Game over" with the user score and the button "Save" redirects to the page "Leaderboard".
+- At the end of the game, appear the message "Game over" with the user score, and the button "Save" redirects to the page "Leaderboard".

 ![The game over](documentation/game-over.png)